MyNameIsTrez/inception/README.md

 - `Ctrl + P + Q` detaches from a container

-- `sudo docker build -t nginx srcs/requirements/nginx/` to build the nginx container
+- `docker build -t nginx srcs/requirements/nginx/` to build the nginx container
-- `sudo docker image ls` to list the images
+- `docker image ls` to list the images
-- `sudo docker image prune` to remove images with REPOSITORY and TAG `<none>`
+- `docker image prune` to remove images with REPOSITORY and TAG `<none>`
-- `sudo docker image rm nginx` to remove the image with REPOSITORY `nginx`
+- `docker image rm nginx` to remove the image with REPOSITORY `nginx`
-- `sudo docker ps -a` to list running containers
+- `docker ps -a` to list running containers
-- `sudo docker run -it --rm <image name>` to create and run a new container from an image, where the terminal attaches its stdin and a TTY is allocated, and the container is automatically removed when it exits
+- `docker run -it --rm <image name>` to create and run a new container from an image, where the terminal attaches its stdin and a TTY is allocated, and the container is automatically removed when it exits
-- `sudo docker start 7e` restarts an existing container `7e`
+- `docker start 7e` restarts an existing container `7e`
-- `sudo docker attach 7e` attaches to a running container `7e`
+- `docker attach 7e` attaches to a running container `7e`
-- `sudo docker stop 7e` to stop the container `7e`
+- `docker stop 7e` to stop the container `7e`
-- `sudo docker rm <CONTAINER ID>` to remove the container `7e`
+- `docker rm <CONTAINER ID>` to remove the container `7e`
 - `(docker stop $(docker ps -qa); docker rm $(docker ps -qa); docker rmi -f $(docker images -qa); docker volume rm $(docker volume ls -q); docker network rm $(docker network ls -q)) 2>/dev/null` stop all containers, remove all containers, remove all images, remove all volumes, remove all networks
 - `docker builder prune` to clear the build cache

 # nginx

-- `sudo docker build -t nginx srcs/requirements/nginx/` to build the nginx container
+- `docker build -t nginx srcs/requirements/nginx/` to build the nginx container
-- `sudo docker run -it --rm nginx` to run the nginx container
+- `docker run -it --rm nginx` to run the nginx container

 # mariadb

-- `sudo docker build -t mariadb srcs/requirements/mariadb/` to build the mariadb container
+- `docker build -t mariadb srcs/requirements/mariadb/` to build the mariadb container
-- `sudo docker run -it --rm -e DB_USER="sbos" -e DB_PASSWORD="aabc" mariadb` to run the mariadb container
+- `docker run -it --rm -e DB_USER="sbos" -e DB_PASSWORD="aabc" mariadb` to run the mariadb container

 - `mariadb -e "CREATE DATABASE IF NOT EXISTS FOO;"` creates a database `FOO`
 - `mariadb -u root` logs in as root in mariadb